joelchan/notes/content/R- Reasons for the use and non‐use of electronic journals and databases.md

 enableToc: false # do not show a table of contents on this page creation date: $=dv.current().file.ctime last modified date: $=dv.current().file.mtime
-title: "Reasons for the use and non‐use of electronic journals and databases: A domain analytic study in four scholarly disciplines"
 author: "Sanna Talja,  Hanni Maula"
 year: 2003
 reference: